Borscht made with love, just like mama makes.

 9. After about 10 mins, add the beets into the pot.

 10. Peel and grate the carrots, also lightly saute in the pan.
 After 10 mins, add to the pot.

-11. Cut the top and bottom of the onion, peel off the first layer and then add it whole to the soup pot.
+11. Cut the top and bottom of the onion then add it whole to the soup pot.

-12. Wash the celery, cut off the ends, then cut the stalk into ¼ and add directly into the soup pot.
+12. Cut off the ends of the celery, then cut the stalk into ¼ and add directly into the soup pot.